-• The requesting agency may be relying on Highway Trust Fund dollars to support implementation of the project, which requires inclusion in the Regional ITS Architecture.

-- The change may affect other related projects or ITS architectures. - Alerting regional ITS stakeholders about architecture changes will encourage them to use the architecture and participate in its maintenance process.
+- The requesting agency may be relying on Highway Trust Fund dollars to support implementation of the project, which requires inclusion in the regional architecture. - The change may affect other related projects or ITS architectures. - Alerting regional ITS stakeholders about architecture changes will encourage them to use the architecture and participate in its maintenance process.

-Changes will be summarized by TTOC and distributed via email, posted on the architecture website, and/or discussed at scheduled TTOC meetings.
+Changes will be summarized by the ATTF and distributed via email, posted on the architecture website, and/or discussed at quarterly ATTF meetings.

 In addition, requested architecture changes that are not approved should also be relayed back to the requesting agency.
-This notification should provide an explanation (e.g., the ITS project is already included in the Regional ITS Architecture) and the opportunity for the agency to clarify or resubmit its request.
+This notification should provide an explanation (e.g., the ITS project is already included in the regional architecture) and the opportunity for the agency to clarify or resubmit its request.